ToniFrFr/ToniFrFr/README.md

 Mostly focus in the projects has been on embedded programming (C/C++) of the embedded devices and their components themselves, but I've also been a part of developing the front-end side of a Web UI to follow/monitor the data sent by the embedded device.
-My passion lies within embedded programming, although I do find the entire scope of embedded programming extremely interesting.
+My passion lies within embedded programming, although I do find the entire world of the IoT extremely interesting.

 📫 toni.franciskovic.95@gmail.com